iggym/Swift-Conventions-Style-Guide/README.md

 ## Naming Types
 * Use descriptive names with camel case for classes, methods, variables, etc.
-* Class names and constants in module scope should be capitalized,
+* Class names and constants in module scope should be capitalized.
 * Method names and variables should start with a lower case letter.
-* Use Pascal Case for Classes, Structs, Enumerations
+* Use Pascal Case for Classes, Structs, Enumerations.
 * You should not add prefixes to your Swift types.

 ```swift